Direct Line magazine

 Mix elbow grease and polish for great results

-Nearly there… Polishing paintwork will remove things like swirl marks – tiny circular scratches in the clear layer that protects paint – or mucky prints left by sun cream.
-It’s a good way to keep fit, as it’s quite a workout and takes time.
-However, it’s well worth the effort as it brings out the best in the car’s bodywork.
+Polishing paintwork will remove things like mucky prints or swirl marks; those tiny circular scratches in the clear layer that protects paint.
+We won’t lie, it’s a bit of a workout if you do it properly.
+But, it’s well worth the effort as it brings out the best in the car’s bodywork.

 Apply a paint sealant or wax

-Traditional wax or more modern synthetic paint sealants will form the protective, glossy barrier that stops all the nasty wintry things that can affect the paintwork.
-This is easier to do than polishing, but again, it involves a fair degree of elbow grease.
+Traditional wax or more modern synthetic paint sealants will form a protective, glossy barrier that stops nasty wintry things from affecting your paintwork.

 Don’t forget alloy wheels